 Has there ever been when all major Cornell roads and bridges have been operating concurrently?
 The major construction outage during our 2007 reunion was the Triphammer Bridge over Fall Creek.

-Before lunch Saturday, we visited the Johnson Museum, where the exhibits included pieces from the Japanese lacquer collection of classmate Helen Rabinowitz Anbinder and spouse Paul ’60.
+Before lunch Saturday, we visited the Johnson Museum, where the exhibits included pieces from the Japanese lacquer collection of classmate Helen Rabinowitz Anbinder and spouse Paul ’60 and images from the Class of 1962 Photography Collection

 On Saturday night, we gathered for dinner at Bethe House, part of the new West Campus residential complex, consisting of five houses accommodating a total of about 1,700 upperclass undergrads.
 They replace the University Halls complex, of which the men among us were early occupants.